HeardLibrary/digital-scholarship/host/wikidata/bot.md

 <img src="../images/bot-grants.png" style="border:1px solid black">

 5\.
 Check the boxes for permissions to give to your bot.
-For a practice Wikibase instance, you can check all of the boxes.
+For the Wikidata test instance or a practice Wikibase instance, you can check all of the boxes.
 For a real bot to edit something like Wikidata, you would need to read up on the options before choosing.
 Click on the `Create` button.

 <img src="../images/bot-pwd.png" style="border:1px solid black">

 6\.
 A password will be created for your bot.
 As the text indicates, there are actually two versions of the username and password.
-In this instance, it doesn't matter which one you use.
+For this exercise, it doesn't matter which one you use.

 In the credentials file that you left open before, copy and paste your bot's username in place of `User@bot` in the credentials file.
-Copy and paste your bot's password in place of the example one in the credentials file.
+Copy and paste your bot's password in place of the example password in the credentials file.
 Make sure that you don't have any trailing spaces after the username and password, or between the equals sign and the text you pasted in.
 Save this file.
 There is no way to recover this information once you leave the page, so it might be good to save another copy of the file under a different file name in case you accidentlly write over or delete this one.

 # Using the bot to write to the Wikidata test instance

 ## Background

 Any program can read data from Wikidata/Wikibase without authorization, since reading has no effect on the database itself.
-However, to write to Wikidata/Wikibase using a program requires authorization in order to create a record of the user making the change.
+However, to write to Wikidata/Wikibase using a program requires authorization in order to create a record associating the change with the user making it.

 The authorization process and the process of writing the data are handled by a Python library called `requests`.
 The requests library is the best way in Python to communicate with a server using HTTP.
 Although the requests library is very widely used, it is not part of the Python standard library.
 So if you have not used it before, you will encounter an error the first time you run the bot script - something like "No module named 'requests'".
 If you get this error, you will need to [use PIP, Python's package manager to install the requests library](../../../script/python/examples/).